Rainyan/userscript-weebkiller/README.md

 If a YouTube live stream's title is in Japanese, weed out all the comments that aren't.

+The code is based on Emubure's "Flow Youtube Chat" userscript, which apparently has since been forked [to here](https://github.com/gepz/userscript/tree/main/packages/flow-youtube-chat).

 ## Installation
 [Direct link to userscript](https://github.com/Rainyan/userscript-weebkiller/raw/main/weebkiller.user.js)